 The Chief Student Conduct Officer or designee will review the evaluation form and determine if the student is medically cleared to return to campus.
-If the subject does not obtain the above, he/she will not be allowed to return to the residence halls.
+If the subject does not obtain the above, he/she will not be allowed to return to the residence halls and/or the University.
 Upon returning, the subject will have the opportunity to avail himself/herself of Southeastern's mental health services.